Christmas Color Schemes that Create Magic-According to LiLu

 For a truly modern Christmas, try decorations in the color of Benjamin Moore’s color of the year for 2020 First Light or a blush pink with a slight blue undertone.

 Pretty and light, this Christmas color scheme is sure to lift spirits and create a calm vibe in your home over the holidays!
-An all ornament wreath is a beautiful touch and these hand-blown candle holders from Glass Baby keeps the look fresh.
+An all-original wreath is a beautiful touch and these hand-blown candle holders from Glass Baby keeps the look fresh.

 Fresh, happy, and optimistic, teal and aqua are a natural mood lifter for Christmas cheer.
 Slightly nostalgic and full of zest!
 These colors for me are the clear winner for 2020.